Skip to content

 Brazil: Belo Horizonte

-Belo Horizonte was a special part of my trip to Brazil, and I stayed about a month in total with my friend Luiza’s family.
+Belo Horizonte was a special part of my trip to Brazil, and I stayed about a month in total with my friend Luiza’s family after travelling through Peru and Bolivia.
 So it was Luiza who planted the seed of going to Brazil for me.
-There were other influences as well, but after living with Luiza in Amsterdam, I wasn’t ready to… Read More Brazil: Belo Horizonte
+There were other influences as well, but after living with Luiza… Read More Brazil: Belo Horizonte

 Brazil: São Paulo